mahimadevi/Movie_recommendor/README.md

    streamlit run app.py
 7. Open your web browser and go to the provided local URL (usually http://localhost:8501/) to interact with the Movie Recommender System.

+Note: Ensure you have a TMDb API key for fetching movie posters.
+Update the Streamlit app (app.py) with your API key.

+Happy movie watching! 🍿🎬